Estimations of the Local Conditional Tail Average Treatment Effect: Asymptotic Result

 \begin{assumption} \item[1.]
 The data $\left(Y_{i},D_{i},X_{i},Z_{i}\right)$, $i=1,\ldots,n$, are i.i.d.. \item[2.]
 The distribution of $Y$ conditional on $W$ and $T=c$ is absolutely continuous with respect to the Lebesgue measure. \item[3.]
 The parameter space $\boldsymbol{\Theta}$ is compact. \item[4.] $q\left(W,\boldsymbol{\theta}_{1}\right)$ and $e\left(W,\boldsymbol{\theta}_{2}\right)$ are continuous in $\boldsymbol{\theta}_{1}$ and $\boldsymbol{\theta}_{2}$ respectively for every $\left(\boldsymbol{\theta}_{1},\boldsymbol{\theta}_{2}\right)\in\boldsymbol{\Theta}$. \item[5.]
 The components $G_{1}\left(.\right)$, $G_{2}\left(.\right)$ and $G_{2}^{\prime}\left(.\right)$ in (\ref{FZ_loss}) are continuous differentiable functions with $G_{1}^{\prime}\left(.\right)\geq0$, $G_{2}^{\prime}\left(.\right)>0$ and $G_{2}^{\prime\prime}\left(.\right)>0$. \item[6.] $P\left(\left\{ q\left(W,\boldsymbol{\theta}_{1}\right)=q\left(W,\boldsymbol{\theta}_{1,\tau}\right)\right\} \cap\left\{ e\left(W,\boldsymbol{\theta}_{2}\right)=e\left(W,\boldsymbol{\theta}_{2,\tau}\right)\right\} |T=c\right)=1$ implies $\left(\boldsymbol{\theta}_{1},\boldsymbol{\theta}_{2}\right)=\left(\boldsymbol{\theta}_{1,\tau},\boldsymbol{\theta}_{2,\tau}\right).$ \item[7.]
 There is a function $b\left(V\right)$ with $E\left[b\left(V\right)\right]<\infty$ such that $b\left(V\right)>\left| FZ_{\tau}\left(q\left(W,\boldsymbol{\theta}_{1}\right),e\left(W,\boldsymbol{\theta}_{2}\right),Y\right)\right| $ for all $\left(\boldsymbol{\theta}_{1},\boldsymbol{\theta}_{2}\right)\in\boldsymbol{\Theta}$. \item[8.]
 The estimated weight $\bar{K}(V;\hat{\boldsymbol{\gamma}},\hat{v})$ is uniformly consistent such that

 \end{assumption}

 Assumptions 2.1, 2.3 and 2.4 are standard.
-Assumption 2.2 is sufficient for uniqueness of any $\tau$-quantile of the distribution of $Y$ given $W$ and $T=c$.
-Assumption 2.5 requires that the FZ loss function (\ref{FZ_loss}) be strictly consistent for eliciting quantiles and conditional tail expectations.
-Assumption 2.6 is a rank condition for parameter identification.
-For models (\ref{linear_q_Y}) and (\ref{linear_e_Y}), this condition immediately holds when, conditional on $T=c$, the support of $W$ is not contained in any proper linear subspace of $\mathbb{R}^{k}$ where $k$ denotes the dimension of $W$.
+Assumption 2.2 is sufficient for the uniqueness of any $\tau$-quantile of the distribution of $Y$ given $W$ and $T=c$.
+Assumption 2.5 requires that the FZ loss function (\ref{FZ_loss}) be strictly consistent for eliciting quantiles and CTEs.
+Assumption 2.6 is the rank condition for parameter identification.
+For (\ref{linear_q_Y}) and (\ref{linear_e_Y}), this condition immediately holds when, conditional on $T=c$, the support of $W$ is not contained in any proper linear subspace of $\mathbb{R}^{k}$ where $k$ denotes the dimension of $W$.
 Assumptions 2.5 and 2.6 ensure that the solution $\left(\boldsymbol{\theta}_{1,\tau},\boldsymbol{\theta}_{2,\tau}\right)$ is unique in the expected FZ loss minimization problem (\ref{estimation_problem2}).
-Assumptions 2.7 and 2.8 are imposed for establishing uniform convergence of the empirical objective function in (\ref{sample_analogue}) to its population counterpart.
-Assumption 2.7 is a dominance condition, which can hold under compactness of $\boldsymbol{\Theta}$ and the aforementioned requirements for the FZ loss function, provided that $W$ has a bounded support.
-Assumption 2.8 hinges on consistency of the plug-in estimators $\hat{\boldsymbol{\gamma}}$ and $\hat{v}$.
-With these Assumptions 1 and 2, we can have following result. \begin{theorem} If Assumptions 1 and 2 hold, then, for any given $\tau\in\left(0,1\right)$,
+Assumptions 2.7 and 2.8 are imposed to establish uniform convergence of the empirical objective function in (\ref{sample_analogue}) to its population counterpart.
+Assumption 2.7 is a dominance condition, which can hold under the compactness of $\boldsymbol{\Theta}$ and the aforementioned requirements for the FZ loss function, provided that $W$ has a bounded support.
+Assumption 2.8 hinges on the consistency of the plug-in estimators $\hat{\boldsymbol{\gamma}}$ and $\hat{v}$.
+With Assumptions 1 and 2, we can establish the following result. \begin{theorem} If Assumptions 1 and 2 hold, then, for any given $\tau\in\left(0,1\right)$,

 \end{theorem}